isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 that translate to a direct and positive impact for patients, such as safer or less anxious deliveries for women during childbirth,” she shared.</p>
 </blockquote>
-<p>Another memorable project she recalled over her career, was being part
-of a team to develop a <a href="https://cnalifestyle.channelnewsasia.com/women/c-section-music-therapy-kkh-healing-tunes-356906" rel="noopener noreferrer nofollow" target="_blank">music-based intervention programme, 'Healing Tunes'</a><u>,</u> and witness its integration into clinical practice at KKH.</p>
-<p>'Healing Tunes', the first such programme in Singapore, aims to reduce
-anxiety and minimise pain magnification for women undergoing elective C-sections.
-Using a mobile device, patients could select and listen to their preferred tunes before, during and after surgery,” she shared.</p>
-<p>'Healing Tunes' is backed by evidence.
-In a comprehensive study involving
-108 women undergoing elective C-sections, those who underwent the programme experienced a significant 50% reduction in their anxiety scores, and their pain magnification scores decreased by 35%.</p>
 <h4><strong>Introducing new technologies into clinical practice to elevate patient care during childbirth</strong></h4>
 <p>The journey from developing an innovative idea into a product which can
 be commercialised and adopted into clinical practice requires determination